 Draft pleadings and motions

-Participate in court where permitted
+Participate in supervised advocacy opportunities where permitted